appsynergica/stack-synergy-cli/packages/nestifier/README.md

 > A Command Line Interface for generating NestJS Feature Modules from a set of templates in a specified folder.
 The generated NestJS Feature Module folder will contain a service, service.spec, module, controller or controller.spec fully populated with broiler plate code that matches the logic of other similar feature modules located in the application.

+>Note : This CLI is still a beta version
 ## Installation

 ```shell